 Learning outcomes mapped to assessment criteria

-Know and understand the characteristics and mathematical basis of a digital signal processing system and how the characteristics relate to analogue input signals and to equivalent analogue systems.
+Know and understand the characteristics and mathematical basis of a digital signal processing system and transducers, and how the characteristics relate to analogue input signals and to equivalent analogue systems.

 |Has basic knowledge and understanding of: the essential characteristics of a DSP system, digital signals and their relationship to analogue signals, the relationship between DSP and analogue systems.||Has knowledge and understanding of most of the material covered.
 In addition to the threshold requirements understands the implications of the theoretical background||In-depth understanding of all areas covered.
 Can evaluate results and derivations sensibly.|

 Understand the main limitations and sources of error in digital signal processing systems and methods of minimising their effect.

 |Has a basic understanding of the limitations and sources of error in a DSP system and methods of minimising their effect in simple systems||Understands most of the limitations and sources of error in a DSP system and methods of minimising their effects in higher order systems||In-depth understanding of all areas covered.
 Evaluates designs for correctness and fitness for purpose|

 Carry out systematic analysis and design of example digital signal processing systems